Hello Helicopter Enthusiast,

 The lower cabin section is first assembled and pilot drilled on a fixture at our factory.
 It is shipped to the builder disassembled.
 The builder cleco’s it back together, fabricates and adds angles, etc. to it and performs the final riveting.
 The structure is aluminum 2024-T3.
 The upper cabin and firewall assembly is assembled and riveted on fixtures at the factory.
 The builder simply sets it on the lower section and rivets them together.
 No alignment concerns because all the hard points have already been located.
 Next the landing gear is assembled and installed.
 Now your aircraft is on wheels and can easily be moved around.

 The nose/windshield, instrument panel and composite doors make up the next stage.
 The windshield is FAA approved for the Bell 206L Longranger.
 The nose is composite and comes ready to install.
 Section 5 is the tail.
 Again, the tail cone is riveted together at the factory on fixtures.
 The builder assembles and installs the horizontal and vertical stabilizers.
 The tail section includes intermediate and tail gearboxes.
 Both are assembled and tested at the factory.
 The tail rotor blades are painted and balanced to the hub and require installation only.
 The next section is the main rotorhead, main gearbox, and tail shafting.
 All are assembled and tested at the factory and require only installation.
 Flight controls go in next and include dual controls with electric trim.
 The power plant section includes every item to install the IO-540.
-This includes the clutch and freewheel unit and a 75 amp Skytronics alternator.
-This engine is dry sump oil system, so a three gallon oil tank is mounted on the firewall.
+This includes the clutch and freewheel unit and a 70 amp alternator.
+This engine is a dry sump oil system, so a three gallon oil tank is mounted below.
 After the power plant comes the fuel system.
 The fuel cell bladder holds 57 gallons.
 One electric fuel pump mounts on the firewall with the strainer.
 One engine driven fuel pump mounts on the engine assessory case.